 SUT JHALLY: In addition to portraying women as having a distinctive physical relationship to the world around them, the gender codes of our society also posit a distinct psychological relation to that world.
 Women are often presented as not paying attention to what is happening around them, drifting from the scene in a dreamy fashion, off in a world of their own.
-As Goffman says, "women, more than men, it seems, are pictured engaged in involvements that remove them psychologically from the social situation at large, leaving them un-oriented in it and to it and presumably, therefore, dependent on the protection and goodwill of others who might come to be present."
 So when women are presented in this spaced-out mode, they are not attentive to the world around them, not conscious of what is happening, oblivious to any threats that might be posed and apparently indifferent to any actions that may need to be taken.
 In this way, just as physically femininity is presented in ways that highlight subordination, so too psychologically it is defined in non-powerful or non-assertive ways - with women shown as essentially having checked out of the surrounding social scene, with their head down, eyes averted to whatever is happening around them.

 So that over and over again, we have women presented as essentially dazed, zonked out zombies.
-Or lying totally passive, naked on a bed.
-Or almost passed out.
-Or wandering around a field in a man's white shirt, not quite aware of what is going on.